-- 1. Demonstrate personal and professional values that are consistent with the ethics of the profession of Architecture, showing respect for cultural, ethnic and socioeconomic diversity. - 2.
-Demonstrate experience in carrying out Architectural tasks. - 3.
-Understand the way a Design Company operates internally and within the building industry at large. - 4.
-Promote collaborative and cooperative working relationships with the supervisor, managers, staff and peers. - 5.
-Effectively express ideas and recommendations in oral, written and/or graphic form when working with supervisors, managers, staff and peers.
-Adjusts communication style and content based upon the audience. - 6.
-Demonstrate evidence based practice and critical thinking.
-Use evidence to solve problems in all areas of practice. - 7.
-Take responsibility for own learning and professional development through self-assessment, planning and participation in professional activities.
+- 3. Demonstrate personal and professional values that are consistent with the ethics of the profession of Architecture, showing respect for cultural, ethnic and socioeconomic diversity. - 4.
+Demonstrate experience in carrying out Architectural tasks. - 5.
+Understand the way a Design Company operates internally and within the building industry at large. - 6.
+Promote collaborative and cooperative working relationships with the supervisor, managers, staff, and peers. - 7.
+Effectively express ideas and recommendations in oral, written and/or graphic form when working with supervisors, managers, staff, and peers. - 8.
+Demonstrate evidence-based practice and critical thinking.
+Use evidence to solve problems in all areas of practice. - 9.
+Take responsibility for own learning and professional development through self-assessment, planning, and participation in professional activities.